 3) Ability to manage multiple projects simultaneously and meet tight deadlines.

 4) Excellent organizational skills and attention to detail.

 6) Ability to work both independently and as a team member.

 1) The ideal candidate will have a bachelorâ™s degree or above in applied mathematics and computation, statistics, economics or a closely connected field.
-Some basic knowledge of economic dynamics.
+Some basic knowledge of economic dynamics is preferred.

-1) Knowledge of Stata, Python, Matlab, and/or R required Knowledge of LaTeX.
+1) Knowledge of Stata, Python, Matlab, and/or R required Knowledge of LaTeX preferred.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.